The Start of 2025 Trade War!

 Global growth: The World Bank now projects a sluggish 2.3% global growth in 2025—the slowest since the 1960s—largely due to trade barriers.

 Investment chill: Firms delayed expansions due to uncertainty driven by tariffs.
-IMF/OECD repeatedly warned of diminished global output.
+The IMF and OECD repeatedly warned of diminished global output.

 Market confidence: Bloomberg estimates Trump’s trade actions could reduce the world economy by $1 trillion and cost 690,000 U.S. jobs by 2030.